DhruvaD1/CS225_Final_Project_OpenFlights/README.md

 # CS225 Final Project: OpenFlights

 ## Introduction
 This is our final project for CS225.
 Our project runs several graph algorithms on the OpenFlights datasets in order to answer our leading questions.
 These algorithms include a breadth-first-search, finding the shortest path between two airports, and finding the Euler circuit from an airport.
+Link to the data set https://openflights.org/data.html

 ## Group members
 Dhruva Dammanna (dhruvad2)\